fraste97/RandomPasswordGenerator/README.md

 # RandomPasswordGenerator

-It's a simple program to generate strong random password
+It's a simple program to generate strong random password.

 ## How to install it